 The Victorian author Charles Dickens lived in Kent as a child from the ages of 5 to 10, and also at the end of his life when he brought a house there he dreamed of as a child.
 Here are the locations in the county of Kent we have found connected to Dickens.

-Seaside resort first visited by Dickens in 1837.
-The town has the Charles Dickens House museum and an annual Dickens festival.
+Seaside resort first visited by Dickens in 1837 and a number of times after.
+The town houses a Charles Dickens House Museum and an annual Dickens festival.

 |Bull Hotel, Rochester.|

 Dickens stayed here many times and the inn was used in both the Pickwick Papers and Great Expectations.

 Charles and Catherine honeymooned here.

 Charles Dickens moved to this dockyard town, at the age of 5 and began his formal education in Chatham.